 Lots of folks also like to tour the grounds on bicycle.
 The Tourist Information Center Alblasserdam, about an 11 minute bike ride away, rents them.

-Plan to spend around 2 hours touring the area, especially if you are walking.
+Plan to spend at least 2 hours touring the area, especially if you are walking.

 There are three windmill museums in Kinderdijk.

 - Blokweer Museum Mill – From 1630, this mill is older than the others in the area by over a century.

 - Nederwaard Museum Mill – Experience the history of the Hoek family.
 A family of millers who occupied and operated this mill for generations.

 - Overwaard Museum Mill -Only accessible by boat, this mill is one of a kind, with two scoop wheels instead of one.